thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Props_and_State.notes.md

 }
 ```

-In React, **autobinding** is the process of binding a component to its methods.
-In other words, the `this` variable inside a component's method automatically refers to the component that specified the method no matter how the method was invoked.
-Specifically, this is why the `this` variable inside the `incrementLikes()` method refers to a `<App />` component even though it was invoked using `this.props.incrementLikes()`.

-**NOTE:** React only autobinds components to methods specified with the `React.createClass()` method and not with the ES2015 `class` keyword.

 In this example, the owner component's state flows to the owned component's props.
 There the props are combined with the presentation logic to render a new user interface.
 Then, the owned component's events change the owner component's state.
 Effectively, this is another form of one-way data binding.

 ```text